Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 - The name of an ADL Analytics account: msanalytics0
 - The name of an ADL Store account: msstore0
 - The name of an Azure Blob Store account: adltrainingblobs
-- the accesss kwey for the blob store account (will be provided by the lab instructor)
+- the accesss key for the blob store account (will be provided by the lab instructor)

 Copy Sample Data

-go to ADLA account
+*  Go to your ADLA account.
-click on essentials
+*  Click on "essentials".
-CLick on Exppor sample jobs
+*  Click on "export sample jobs".
-wait a few seconds
-If it says samples not set up click "copy sample jobs" CLick Copy Sample Jobs
+*  Wait a few seconds, then if it says "samples not set up", then retry.

 # Part 1 - Create an ADF Account